svetameanssun/ft_irc/parcer_manual.md

 because it doesn´t take the repeated channels into consideration.
 We will just have to access _joinChannelsVec[i], and check, if _joinPasswordsVec[i] exists, or the password is not right.

-NB! for Ruben ==>
+NB! for Ruben ==></br>
-    If the flag leaveAllChans is activated (== true), the given client has to leave all the channels he/she belongs to.
+</tab>If the flag leaveAllChans is activated (== true), the given client has to leave all the channels he/she belongs to.</br>
-    If this flag is not activated, then the client wants INDEED join the channel(s).
+</tab>If this flag is not activated, then the client wants INDEED join the channel(s).</br>
-    What can become an obstacle on their way of joining a channel?
+What can become an obstacle on their way of joining a channel?</br>
 - It may be an invite only channel!
 We will have to send back ERR_INVITEONLYCHAN error;
 - The channel might be full!
 Oh, no!
 We will have to notify the client by sending them ERR_CHANNELISFULL error;
 - The user might be on too many channels! (greedy bastard)!
 We have to politely put our limits to their outragious behaviour, sending the ERR_TOOMANYCHANNELS error;
 - The user uses a wrong password, then...
 (I have not find anywhere what happens then!)
 If you cannot find the channel in the existing channels -> you have to create a new channel with the given name, and make the user its operator.

     NB! for Ruben and Sveta ==>